run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

     -   **5**: add tags to visually identify the task card

     -   **6**: click to be notified of any changes in this task.
-This notification will be done through the notification button of the CITSmart Platform
+This notification will be done through the notification button of the CITSmart

     -   **7**: indicate the completion of the task